 A couple of weeks ago I have seen a horribly designed, 370 billion (with a “b”) row Oracle database monster running some sort of aggregations.
-Due to the shere amount of data I naturally thought about how I would implement the same thing in PostgreSQL.
-What I noticed is that most people would actually implement aggregations slightly wrong in PostgreSQL – so decided to share some thoughts on ths issue.
+Due to the sheer amount of data I naturally thought about how I would implement the same thing in PostgreSQL.
+What I noticed is that most people would actually implement aggregations slightly wrong in PostgreSQL – so I decided to share some thoughts on the clause GROUP BY and performance.

 Loading data into PostgreSQL

 Before getting started, two relations are created: